NOAA-GSL/VxLegacyIngest/prepbufr_raob/README.md

 ## Getting started

 The java code here is compiled with `javac *.java`.
-The fortran in `.../compile2` should be compilable with the included `makefile`.
-You may need to update it based on the location you put the libbufr dependency.
+The fortran in `.../compile2` is compilable with the included `makefile`.
 More on libbufr in [the dependencies section below](#dependencies).
 Otherwise, for the C dependencies, you should be able to reference the makefile in this directory.

 ## Dependencies